Gresham House Forest Fund VI

 For private investors, UK commercial forestry is also highly tax efficient.
 Income from the sale of timber, as well as any increase in its value, is tax free.
 Moreover, after two years, forestry investments can benefit from IHT relief – remember tax rules can change and benefits depend on circumstances.

-While returns clearly depend on the price of timber, there are relatively few investment risks associated with the biological growth and harvesting of forests.
-The ability to delay timber harvesting allows the manager more control than in other agricultural or renewable assets – potentially timing harvests to maximise value.
+While returns depend on the price of timber, there are relatively few investment risks associated with the biological growth and harvesting of UK forests.
+The ability to delay timber harvesting allows the manager greater control than in other agricultural or renewable assets over the timing of harvests to try and maximise value.

-Investors should note this is a long-term and highly illiquid investment with no annual income planned for over five years, income is variable and not guaranteed.
+This is a long-term and highly illiquid investment with no annual income planned until at least 2026, income is variable and not guaranteed.

 See five-year performance of Gresham House Forest funds mentioned above